swadhinbubaipaul/my-token/README.md

 6. Call the `convertFees` function to convert the accumulated fees to ETH and transfer them to a treasury address.
 7. Use the `checkContractEthBalance` function to check the current ETH balance of the contract.

-To use the `AdvancedDEXToken` contract, follow these steps:
+To use the `AdvancedMyToken` contract, follow these steps:

 1. Deploy the contract by providing the required constructor parameters: fee receiver address and Uniswap V2 router address.
 2. Call the `enableTrading` function to enable trading of the token.